 ***Do NOT free feed wet food, it will go bad and cause food poisoning!
 Wet food must be refrigerated after being opened.

-I leave dry food out as a free feed and feed wet food twice a day (morning and night).
-For our wet food, we use the canned Nulo, shredded meat pouches, and boiled chicken/turkey/rabbit with broth.
-For boiled meat, we run it through the grinder, bone and all.
-Shredded or cubed would be fine too!
+I leave dry food out as a free feed and feed wet food at least twice a day (morning and night).

 Each kitten will come home with a code to activate your 30 days of free Pet Insurance!
 Don't forget to activate it within 24 hours of bringing your kitten home!